jundduck/jundduck.github.io/_news/ann_2.md

 inline: true
 ---

-🎉 Our paper (with CILAB) has been accepted to ICROS 2025!
+📊 Our paper (with CILAB) was presented as a Poster Presentation at ICROS 2025!